Is it true that the director of the film “King Kong” was inspired by the fairy tale of Korney Chukovsky?

 © Gazeta Polska

-A year before the release of the note in the newspaper "Business" American historian Kino Mark VAZ Published His book “Living in Dangers: Adventures of Merian K. Cooper, creator of King Kong”, where he examined the biography of Cooper and the process of creating his main film.
-According to the VAZ, who, unlike Ukrainian and Russian journalists, worked with archival documents, the future director was carried away by monkeys in childhood.
-When the merchant was six years old, he was presented with the book “Opening and Adventures in Equatorial Africa”.
-Its author, French researcher Paul du Shayu, retold local legends about gorillas that took away unfortunate girls from the villages.
-This and other exciting stories originated in the boy a craving for travel, and two decades later he went to the front.
+A year before the publication of the note in the Business newspaper, American film historian Mark Vaz published his book “Living in Danger: The Adventures of Merian K. Cooper, Creator of King Kong,” where he examined Cooper’s biography and the process of creating his main film.
+According to Vaz, who, unlike Ukrainian and Russian journalists, worked with archival documents, the future director became interested in monkeys as a child.
+When Cooper was six years old, he was given the book “Discoveries and Adventures in Equatorial Africa.”
+Its author, French explorer Paul du Chaillu, retold local legends about gorillas who carried away unfortunate girls from villages.
+This and other fascinating stories gave the boy a thirst for travel, and two decades later he went to the front.

-After the end of military service and returning to his homeland, Cooper continued to travel to other countries, but began to shoot at the same time.
-In the mid-1920s, along with his colleague Ernst Schödsaku, he Prepared Two documentary films for the American geographical society.
-Then they again went to Africa to shoot the paintings of The Four Feathers.
-At this time, Cooper read the book of the traveler William Birden about Varan from the island of Komodo.
-Young people Frusted And they talked a lot.
-In his letter to Burden in 1964, the director I remembered: “Then, after one of the conversations with you, I thought: why not remove the gorilla?
-I had an idea to make my gorilla and your "dragons" huge.
-However, I always believed that the audience needed to focus on one main character, and from the very beginning I wanted to make a giant gorilla with this hero, it doesn’t matter what I will surround her ...
-In my head I already placed it on the prehistoric island with prehistoric monsters and now I thought that it should destroy the most sophisticated thing, which I could think about my civilization ...
-The initial idea was to place the gorilla on the top of the empire-promot-boiling and shoot it from airplanes. ” This thought Came Cuper in the head in February 1930, when he left his office and saw an airplane flying directly above the skyscraper.
-“Without any conscious effort of thought, I instantly imagined the gigantic gorilla at the top of this building,” the director later said (though he was not inspired by the Empire-promoting book, but another New York skyscraper).
+After finishing his military service and returning home, Cooper continued to travel to other countries, but began filming at the same time.
+In the mid-1920s, together with his colleague Ernst Schoedsack, he prepared two documentaries for the American Geographical Society.
+Then they went back to Africa to film The Four Feathers.
+At this time, Cooper read a book by traveler William Burden about monitor lizards from Komodo Island.
+Young people made friends and talked a lot.
+In his letter to Burden in 1964, the director remembered: “Then, after one of my conversations with you, I thought: why not film a gorilla?
+I had an idea to make both my gorilla and your "dragons" huge.
+However, I have always believed in keeping the audience focused on one main character, and from the very beginning I wanted to make this hero a giant gorilla, no matter what I surrounded her with...
+In my head, I had already placed her on a prehistoric island with prehistoric monsters and now I thought that she should destroy the most sophisticated thing I can think of in connection with civilization...
+My original idea was to put a gorilla on top of the Empire State Building and shoot her from airplanes.”
+This thought came Cooper hit the roof in February 1930 when he walked out of his office and saw a plane flying directly over a skyscraper.
+“Without any conscious effort of thought, I instantly imagined a giant gorilla at the top of this building,” the director later said (though he was inspired not by the Empire State Building, but by another New York skyscraper).

 © 1933 RKO Radio Pictures Inc.